Bernie Sanders wins Nevada caucuses, takes US Democratic lead

-Bernie Sanders scored a commanding victory in Nevada's presidential caucuses, cementing his status as the Democrats' national front-runner but escalating tensions over whether he's too liberal to defeat President Donald Trump.
+Bernie Sanders scored a commanding victory in Nevada's US presidential caucuses, cementing his status as the Democrats' national front-runner but escalating tensions over whether he's too liberal to defeat President Donald Trump.

 As Sanders celebrated, Joe Biden was in second place with votes still being counted.
 Pete Buttigieg and Elizabeth Warren trailed further behind.
 They were all seeking any possible momentum heading into next-up South Carolina and then Super Tuesday on March 3.